benfairless/ha-demo/README.md

 Each virtual IP is managed using [Virtual Router Redundancy Protocol](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) in KeepAliveD.
 This ensures quick failover of the VIP in the event of a failure on the master node, allowing connections to resume reaching the cluster in ~1 second.

-The primary method for distributing load to the application servers is through a HA Proxy load balancer configured to use a active:active round-robin balancing method to send requests to each application server.
+The primary method for distributing load to the application servers is through a HA Proxy load balancer configured to use an active:active round-robin balancing method to send requests to each application server.
 A health check is implemented in the configuration, resulting in a ~2 second failover in the event of a failure in one of the application servers.

 KeepAliveD is configured to fail over the address if the HA Proxy load balancer is stopped for any reason, providing full fault tolerance for the load balancers, application servers, and the host machines.